cmadland/teaching/pages/03.edci339/01.home/unit-03-update-1/item.md

 You are encouraged to work together with your learning pod, but each of you should describe different tools.

-Your post should be 300-500 words and must use the category
+Your post should be 300-500 words and must use the category `Distributed & Open Learning` as it is on your opened.ca site.

-Recommendations on digital tools to support various modalities of learning (didactic, lecture replacement online learning with maximal faculty control; learner collaboration; learner reflection and larger group interaction.)
-Provide rationale for decision.